Richelle-T/exercise-tracker/README.md

 ### Prerequisites

 1. Clone this repository
+2. In `.env` in `/exercise-rest` replace 'your_connection_string' with your actual MongoDB string.
+MONGODB_CONNECT_STRING='your_connection_string'
-2. For both directories `/exercises-rest` and `/exercises-ui`, enter the following commands in the terminal `npm install`
+4. For both directories `/exercises-rest` and `/exercises-ui`, enter the following commands in the terminal `npm install`
 `npm start`
+5.
-3. The react application will now be running on localhost:8000 and the REST API will be running on localhost:3000
+6. The react application will now be running on localhost:8000 and the REST API will be running on localhost:3000

 ## Usage